edobry/chitin/README.md

 ##### Configuration

-This module leverages `dtSecret` for managing your Artifactory credentials; add a section to your dtConfig with the names of the secrets to use.:
+This module leverages `dtSecret` for managing your Artifactory credentials; add a section to your dtConfig with the names of the secrets to use:

 ```json
 {